Get in Touch

 • Calculating distance

-• Choosing an appropriate k value
+• Selecting an appropriate k

-• Preparing data for kNN usage
+• Preparing data for kNN application

 • Why the kNN algorithm is considered lazy?